 {

-// Speed of the mine
+// Speed of the mine's movement

 public float speed = 1f;